Severe Thunderstorm Warning issued for Clark by NWS - News Break

 Severe Thunderstorm Warning issued for Clark by NWS

-Effective: 2021-06-22 20:26:00 CDT Expires: 2021-06-22 20:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
-People outside should move to a shelter, inside a strong building and away from windows.
-To report severe weather contact your nearest law enforcement agency.
-They will send your report to the National Weather Service office in the Quad Cities.
-Target Area: Clark A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 845 PM CDT FOR NORTHWESTERN CLARK COUNTY At 826 PM CDT, a severe thunderstorm was located over Kahoka, moving southeast at 30 mph.
+Effective: 2021-06-24 13:11:00 PDT Expires: 2021-06-24 14:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Clark The National Weather Service in Las Vegas has issued a * Severe Thunderstorm Warning for Central Clark County in southern Nevada * Until 200 PM PDT. * At 110 PM PDT, a severe thunderstorm was located over Lake Las Vegas, moving northeast at 15 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Kahoka, Luray, Clark City, Clark County Fairgrounds, Chambersburg, Ashton and Medill.
+Expect wind damage to roofs and trees. * Locations impacted include Henderson, Las Vegas Bay, Lake Las Vegas, Sam Boyd Stadium, East Las Vegas, Las Vegas Bay Campground, Sunrise Mtn and Frenchman Mtn.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov